eemeli/yaml/README.md

 ### Still Needs Work

-- Object creation: `Document`, `Map` and `Seq` need constructors accepting plain JS objects
 - Long lines should be wrapped
-- Collections need to retain tag and comment data
+- Collections need to retain tag data
-- Item add/remove should keep tags and comments in place
+- Item add/remove should keep tags in place
 - Explicit tags are not included in the stringified output
 - API needs finalising
 - Better documentation